 See what Google says about you.
 I’ve been known to Google applicant names prior to an interview.
 It may be a little time consuming, but it’s wise to deal with those Christmas party photos of you in that silly outfit (or worse) before a prospective employer researches your name on Google.

-Embrace social networks.
+Speaking of social, make sure to embrace all the relevant social networks.
 You may think they’re all just fun and games, but networks such as LinkedIn, Facebook, and others can also help you find your next job.
+Try building connections on LinkedIn with people in your chosen industry, and research the companies they work for.

 Take a look at Dan Schawbel’s great post on Mashable, 7 Secrets to Getting Your Next Job Using Social Media.